morrisong/baughurstsgg.github.com/source/index.markdown

   <small><cite title="Source Title">Viv Salem, Group Guide Leader</cite></small>
 </blockquote>

-We had a long wait for the event, as we were rained off twice.
+We had a longer wait than planned for our camp.
+Twice we were forced to cancel the event as torrential rain swamped the camp site.
+Doggedly we waited out the terrible weather of 2012.
 Third time lucky!</p>
 </article>

 <hr class="featurette-divider">